Louvre-Lens: A Cultural Stay Between Art and Heritage

 The hotel's interior is a blend of oak, black stones, and floors fashioned from old railway tracks, contrasting with the elegance of the Galibot's pewter bar and the patterns of the cement tiles.
 This duality is highlighted, while preserving a warm and welcoming atmosphere that is reflected in the bar and cuisine of Franck Kasprik, where local recipes are revisited to surprise and delight both visitors and connoisseurs.

-Located opposite the Louvre-Lens Museum and therefore in the center of the city, the hotel offers an ideal starting point for exploring the region's cultural and historical riches.
+Located opposite the Louvre-Lens and therefore in the center of the city, the hotel offers an ideal starting point for exploring the region's cultural and historical riches.
 Visitors can enjoy the panoramas offered by the spoil heaps, discover emblematic sites linked to the Great War, and experience unforgettable human experiences in the heart of the mining basin.